History of Rise Again

 During the first eight months of 2013 we waded through a list of well over 3000 songs, reading through the lyrics and listening to youtube videos or mp3 files of every submitted song.
 We submitted a new songlist to Hal Leonard which was finalized in October.

 Hal Leonard's main issue with our list was how difficult permissions would be.
 They have print permission arrangements with many large music publishers and many individual songwriters but still had a huge number of songs on the list to obtain song licenses for.
 We insisted on the need to include a large number of songs from many genres they do not ordinarily license including a lot of lesser know singer songwriters and songs from the British Isles, and composed songs in Spanish and Hebrew.

-We have assembled an incredible team of volunteers who have been working with us on the many tasks to put this book out including locating, formatting and checking lyrics, identifying tune links, creating and proofing and rechecking chord lines for each song, identifying sources people can use to learn the tunes, and work on illustration and layout.
+We assembled an incredible team of scores of volunteers who worked with us on the many tasks to put this book out including locating, formatting and checking lyrics, identifying tune links, creating and proofing and rechecking chord lines for each song, identifying sources people can use to learn the tunes, and work on illustration and layout.

 The book was completed and published in August 2015.
 The first singalong concert with the new Rise Again songbook took place at Madison Friends Meetinghouse on August 27, 2015, a day after Peter's 69th birthday.
 We were joined by Lou and Peter Berryman and Joe Jencks.
 The sold out audience included many of the Solidarity Singers, who have held weekly singalongs at the state capitol since Gov. Scott Walker began attacking union workers in Wisconsin.